 As a supplement to a balanced diet, it is recommended to focus on your intake of vitamin D. If you do not consume enough vitamin D, a supplement pill containing D-vitamin is recommended.

 Things to avoid: If you are starting to receive IVF treatment and want to improve your fertility, it is a good idea to avoid certain things that can have a negative impact on your fertility.Avoid alcohol and smoking if you want to increase your chances of success.
 You should also limit your intake of caffeine.
 If you drink more than 5 cups of coffee every day, it is recommended to reduce the amount of coffee you drink.

 Acupuncture: Our midwife Julie recommends acupuncture as a supplement to fertility treatment.
 No studies are showing a relation between an increase in fertility and acupuncture, but it can help regulate the hormone-, immune-, and nerve system.
 It also has a positive effect on the blood supply to the ovaries and mental unbalance.

-If you want to read more about increasing fertility, follow the link to read our blog post 10 tips on how to increase your chances of getting pregnant.
+If you want to read more about increasing fertility, follow the link to our blog post 10 tips on how to increase your chances of getting pregnant.

 The difference between fertility treatments

 Fertility treatment often starts with IUI, since the treatment is mostly pain-free, does not require surgery, and only takes a couple of minutes before the procedure is over.
 If you are having IVF treatment, you have often received IUI treatment as the first step, and the procedure has unfortunately not worked the way it was intended.